23 Dec 2015

 Major Economic Indicators

 Shanghai plays a key role in China’s heavy industries.
-Heavy industries accounted for 78% of the gross industrial output in 2013.
 Baosteel Group, China’s largest steelmaker, and Fosun Group, one of China’s largest private steelmakers, are both located in Shanghai.
-Auto manufacture is another important industry and there are 4 directions for its auto industry: to develop its own car brands, to cooperate with Japan and Korea car companies, to accelerate the development of business use cars and to promote the autoparts and car service industries.
+Auto manufacture is another important industry.
+Shanghai’s output of motor vehicles reached 2.47 million in 2014, accounting for 10.4% of the national total.
 Shanghai is also a leading producer of ethylene, plastics, microcomputers, ICs and mobile phones.

 Shanghai has been undergoing major industrial restructuring over the last decade.
 The share of low value-added manufacturing has decreased significantly, particularly the textile and heavy-equipment manufacturing industries as many of them have relocated to outside Shanghai.